vendrhub/vendr-documentation/content/core/2.1.0/umbraco-v9/key-concepts/properties.md

 ````

- Property values can either be a `string`, or a Vendr `PropertyValue` which allows you define a value as being Server Side Only meaning it won't returned via non-server APIs or Read Only meaning it can't be updated once set.
+ Property values can either be a `string`, or a Vendr `PropertyValue` which allows you to define a value as being Server Side Only meaning it won't returned via non-server APIs or Read Only meaning it can't be updated once set.

 ````csharp